docoess/docoess/README.md

 ### Hi there 👋

+## I'm currently working on:

+# Mountr

+A full stack application for sharing images of your World of Warcraft mount collection, tracking wanted mounts, and connecting with others.

+## Next on the learning stack?

+# Django and MongoDB

 <!--
 **docoess/docoess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.